seanwestfall/templatehaskell/draft2.md

          | StringPrimL String	-- ^ A primitive C-style string, type Addr#
     deriving( Show, Eq, Data, Typeable )
 ```
 tokens represented by it make up literals defined throughout your syntax in the AST, as you can see in our example AST above.
 Within Language.Haskell.TH.syntax 35 generic data types are declared with the [Data.Data](http://hackage.haskell.org/package/base-4.6.0.1/docs/Data-Data.html) module.
-If you qurious about what the AST syntax is refering to study the [source](http://hackage.haskell.org/package/template-haskell-2.7.0.0/docs/src/Language-Haskell-TH-Syntax.html#line-716).
+If you're qurious about what the AST syntax is refering to study the [source](http://hackage.haskell.org/package/template-haskell-2.7.0.0/docs/src/Language-Haskell-TH-Syntax.html#line-716).

-The [Q](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Q) monad handles the expressions typing via context, and also gives it a unique [name](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/src/Language-Haskell-TH-Syntax.html#newName) by appending an integer at the end of the expression name to handle scoping distinction (I'll show you an example in the next section).
+The [Q](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Q) monad handles the expressions typing via context, and also gives it a unique [name](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/src/Language-Haskell-TH-Syntax.html#newName) by appending an integer at the end of the expression name to handle scoping distinction (I'll show you an example below).
 These unique integer indentifier are used to keep quotations lexically scoped. (see the users guide [wiki](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/template-haskell.html) for a more in depth explanation of TH's lexical scoping).

 Let's bind the returned AST expression to a variable:
 ```bash